SvartMetal/simple-text-processor/README.md

 # Simple text processor #

 Simple text processor which can process text files chunk by chunk without loading all file in memory.
-This is console application.
+This is a console application.
 Processing performed using information in config file.

 ## Building text processor ##

 Clone this repository, `cd` into it and type `make`.
-After that you can run console app `build/main` To clean simply use `make clean`.
+After that you can run console app `build/main`.
+To clean simply use `make clean`.

 ## Running text processor ##

-For launch:
+For launch use command:
 ```
     ./main [input_file_name] [output_file_name] [config_file_name]
 ```